Last updated:

 Online sources

-The main source of information about EU competition policy is the European Commission's Competiton website.
+The main source of information about EU competition policy is the European Commission's Competiton Policy website.
 It provides case databases (with links to press releases, notices from the OJ and documents not published elsewhere), legislation, rules, guidelines and the annual Report on Competition Policy.
-The Competition website also provides a database of national court decisions on EU competition law.
+The Competition website also has a database of national court decisions on EU competition law.
+For competition cases heard by the Court of Justice and General Court/CFI, see Curia.

-EUR-Lex, Westlaw UK and Lexis®Library have competition decisions and notices that were published in the Official Journal.
+Westlaw UK and Lexis+ UK have competition decisions and competition notices that were published in the Official Journal and competition cases heard by the Court of Justice and General Court/CFI.

 The Report on Competition Policy, published annually by the European Commission, is a survey of each year’s competition activities from 1971 to date.
-IALS Library has the printed reports from 1971 to 2008 (they are all on the EU's Competition website).
+IALS Library has the printed reports from 1971 to 2008 and they are on the EU's Competition website from 1971 onwards.
+From 1952 to 1970, competition information was published in the General Report on the Activities of the European Communities, which can be found on the Publications Office website: 1970s general reports, 1950s-1960s general reports.

-The Antitrust supplement to Sweet and Maxwell's Common Market Law Reports, held at IALS, reproduces Commission decisions, court decisions, notices and other documents.
+The Antitrust supplement to Sweet and Maxwell's Common Market Law Reports, held at IALS and also available on Westlaw Uk, reproduces Commission decisions, court decisions, notices and other documents.

 COM documents, or 'COM docs', are a series of official publications produced by the European Commission for the attention of other EU institutions, such as the Council of the EU, or the European Parliament.
 They have reference numbers prefixed 'COM' ('Commission'), for example, COM (2000) 529.
 They include numerous different types of material, such as proposals for legislation, consultation papers and reports on the implementation of policy.